Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 * If you use Microsoft-hosted agents to run your builds, the Docker images are not cached from build to build since you get a new machine for every build.
 This will make your builds on Microsoft-hosted agents run longer than those on your development machine.

+* If you use Hosted Linux agents, then the agent itself runs in a container.
+This has some implications when you use docker-compose to spin up additional containers.
+As an example, there is no network connectivity from the agent container to the composition containers.
+Use `docker-compose exec` as a way of executing commands from the agent container in one of the composition containers.

 ::: moniker-end

-* Check the version of Docker on the agent.
+* Check the version of Docker on the agent, and ensure that it matches what you have on your development machine.
 You can include a command line script `docker --version` in your build pipeline to print the version of Docker.